Range Map

 Overview

 The Daher TBM 960 is the current-production flagship of the TBM single-engine turboprop line, introduced in 2022 as the successor to the 940.
 Its defining change is the powerplant: the Pratt & Whitney Canada PT6E-66XT, the first PT6 with a dual-channel digital Engine and Propeller Electronic Control System (EPECS).
-EPECS collapses the traditional power and propeller levers into a single e-throttle and adds FADEC-like protection, automatically preventing hot starts and exceedances while optimizing the engine and five-blade composite propeller from takeoff to shutdown.
+EPECS collapses the traditional power and propeller levers into a single e-throttle and adds FADEC-like protection, automatically preventing hot starts and exceedances while optimising the engine and five-blade composite propeller from takeoff to shutdown.
 The result is jet-like single-lever operation on a turboprop, paired with the Garmin G3000 deck and HomeSafe emergency autoland carried over from the 940.

 Key Features for GA Buyers